Optimal 1-Wasserstein Distance for WGANs: Proof of Proposition

-\subsection{Proof of Proposition~\ref{proposition1}}
+\section{Proof of Proposition~\ref{proposition1}}

 To lighten the notation, it is assumed throughout the proof that the $X_i$'s are ordered by increasing values, i.e., $X_1 \leqslant X_2 \leqslant \cdots \leqslant X_n$.
-According to the dual formulation of the $1$-Wasserstein distance \citep[][]{kantorovich1958space}, we may write
+According to \citet[][Proposition 2.17]{santambrogio2015optimal}, the $1$-Wasserstein distance between two probability measures $\pi_1$ and $\pi_2$ on the real line, with respective generalized inverses $F_1^{-1}$ and $F_2^{-1}$, is such that